Call one of our locations now!

 Patients who undergo any kind of surgery will be required to follow the instructions given by their eye surgeon.

-Patients often do not wear contact lenses for several days before the procedure.
-Also, they need to follow certain dietary guidelines.
+Patients may be asked not to wear contact lenses for several days before the procedure, or they may be required to follow certain dietary guidelines.
 These specifics vary from person to person.

 Corneal surgery patient taking out their contacts before treatment